 Grandmaster Franklin hosts virtual Tai Chi classes Monday – Thursday.
 To register, go to www.grandmasterfranklin.com

-Better Bone and Balance: This research-based exercise class is designed to improve bone health, muscular strength, and balance in a fun, social, community environment.
+Better Bones and Balance: This research-based exercise class is designed to improve bone health, muscular strength, and balance in a fun, social, community environment.
 Class includes strength training, aerobic exercise, flexibility exercises, and balance exercises.
 Beginner to intermediate levels—come dressed to move.

-• Sisters Parks and Recreation
+• Sisters Park and Recreation

 • Location: Coffield Center, 1750 McKinney Butte Rd, Sisters, OR 97759